 If you've been visiting my blog these past few weeks, you'll know I've been posting about my adventures in Newfoundland (and there's more to come)!
 Newfoundland is a ruggedly beautiful place, totally worth seeing at least once.
 But if you are hoping to visit, you'll have to drive.
 There are spectacular sights to be seen all over the island, and trying to get to all of the spots without a car will be difficult, since many of the places aren't that accessible without a car.
 Here are some tips for you for driving in Newfoundland!

-Book you rental car ASAP
+Book your rental car ASAP

 Newfoundland has been known to not have enough cars for the demand over the summer months, which is their busy season, so book your car early.
 In addition to that, make sure that you book a rental with unlimited kilometres.
 You'll be driving a lot and if the mileage isn't unlimited, your charges will rack up quickly.
 I put over 3000 kilometres on my rental in just 9 days!
-One last tip regarding renting a car, one-way rentals (ie. picking it up from one city and returning it at another) will cost you, so if saving some dollars is important to you, plan your trip so that you circle back to return your car from where you initially picked it up.
+One last tip regarding renting a car, one-way rentals (ie. picking it up from one city and returning it at another) will cost you extra, so if saving some dollars is important to you, plan your trip so that you circle back to return your car from where you initially picked it up.

 Limit driving to daylight hours